7 Helpful Home Library Design IdeasMarch 18, 2021

 1. Mix Built-In Shelves With Freestanding Options

 Although they are not easy to change once they’re installed, built-in shelves can be a great way to make the most of the space in your home library.
 Usually, they help you use wall space and vertical space as efficiently as possible.
+This is one of the reasons why they are one of the popular custom home design ideas.

 They can be a great option if you want wall-to-wall and floor-to-ceiling book storage.
 You can even create space for some built-in seating to help you create a perfect, cozy nook for reading.
 Another option is to build in some space for an entertainment center for a more multipurpose area.